Publications of Samuel Ballard

 • Tutchin, John.
 A poem in the praise of folly and knavery.
 By Mr. Tutchin.
 Author of, The Observator.
 London: printed for Sam.
 Ballard, at the Blue-Ball, in Little-Britain, MDCCIV.
 [1704].
 ESTC No. N11772.
 Grub Street ID 1773.

 • Mandeville, Bernard.
-The grumbling hive: or, knaves turn'd honest.
-London: printed for Sam Ballard: and sold by A. Baldwin, 1705.
+The grumbling hive: or, Knaves turn'd honest.
+London: Printed for Sam.
+Ballard, at the Blue-Ball, in Little-Britain: and sold by A. Baldwin, in Warwick-Lane, 1705.
 ESTC No. T200098.
 Grub Street ID 231889.

 • Packwood, Samuel.
 A sermon preach'd at the assizes held at Warwick, on Wednesday April 2.
 1712.
 Before Mr. Justice Dormer.
-By Samuel Packwood, ...
+By Samuel Packwood,.
 London: printed for Samuel Ballard; and are to be sold by Tho.
 Hurt, in Coventry, 1712.
 ESTC No. T173388.
 Grub Street ID 210652.

 • Foreign tales, witty & merry sayings, repartees, &c. from the best authors.
 In French and English.
 For the use of those who love Good Humour, and desire to understand the French Tongue.= Recueil de contes etrangers, Bons Mots, Reparties Spirituelles, Ramasses avec soin des plus celebres Auteurs Pour l'usage de ceux qui aiment la joie & la Langue Francoise.
 London: printed for Sam.
 Ballard in Little-Britain, MDCCXIX.
 [1719].
 ESTC No. T182341.
 Grub Street ID 218829.